websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

-To configure DXP's built-in data source with your database when you run DXP for the first time, you can use the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
+You can configure DXP's built-in data source with your database the first time you run DXP by using the [Setup Wizard](../../../getting-started/using-the-setup-wizard.md).
 Or you can configure the data source in a [`portal-ext.properties` file](../../reference/portal-properties.md) based on the [Database Template](../../reference/database-templates.md) for your database.

 Otherwise, you can configure the data source in Tomcat.

 ### Configuring the Tomcat Data Source

 1. Make sure the database server is installed and working.
-If it's installed on a different machine, verify that DXP machine can access it.
+If it's installed on a different machine, verify that the DXP machine can access it.

 1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$TOMCAT_HOME/lib/ext` folder.